zSynctic/AutoClicker/README.md

 *Warning: When running AutoClicker.exe a Blue Window Might Popup.* \
 To Run The Application You Have To Press **More Info** And Then **Run Anyways**.

+# License

+*Copyright (c) 2026 zSynctic
+*This project is licensed under the GNU General Public License v3.0.* \

+# Trademark Notice

+*“AutoClicker” is developed by zSynctic.
+The name, branding, and identity of this project may not be used for modified or redistributed versions without explicit permission.* \

 © zSynctic

 <a href="https://www.buymeacoffee.com/zsynctic" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-blue.png" alt="Buy Me A Coffee" style="height: 58px !important;width: 217px !important;" ></a>